Completely in-Canal

 As with any device, daily attention to cleaning is the key to maintaining optimum performance.

-• Moisture can on occasions travel up the tubing of the earpiece and effectively stop any sound from travelling into the ear canal.
+• Moisture can, on occasion, travel up the tubing of the earpiece and effectively stop any sound from travelling into the ear canal.
 If that happens, remove the device from your ear, hold the device and the earpiece firmly and give them a few quick shakes.
 This generally disperses the moisture

-• Do not leave the devices laying around where young children and pets can easily reach them.
-Apart from the curiosity value that hearing device(s) have with small children, household pets are often attracted by the "whistling" hearing devices can give off if left on and laying around
+• Do not leave the devices lying around where young children and pets can easily reach them.
+Apart from the curiosity value that hearing device(s) have with small children, household pets are often attracted by the "whistling" hearing devices can give off if left on and lying around.

 Get Started